 Think of this as part two in our Pilates workouts.
 If you are a newbie, you might want to check out our Pilates Workout For Beginners.
 This will give you a gentle introduction to the idea behind Pilates as well as some of the basic moves.
 If you are ready to take your Pilates to the next level, this workout is for you!
 (Of course, even if you are new to Pilates you can certainly give this one a try!)
 This powerful routine is all about strengthening the core.
 Core strength is great for tightening the tummy, but it also helps keep your back healthy as well.

 Here’s what to do:

 - This one will pack a punch so go through each of the five exercises slowly and methodically.
 Once you get the hang of them, feel free to pick up your pace a little.

 - Remember, stability is the key!
 Keep that belly nice and tight and keep your lower back pressed gently into the floor.

-- Go through the five exercise sequence and take a one-minute break.
+- Go through the five exercise sequences and take a one-minute break.
 Repeat the entire thing 1 or 2 more times.
 Good luck and happy breathing!

 A) Start lying on your back.
 Bring both knees into the chest to form a tabletop position.
 Bring your head, neck, and shoulder off the mat.
 Arms are long at the sides.
 Extend legs long and lower as far as possible while keeping the abs engaged and back connected to the mat in a slight imprint.
 (This can be modified by bending knees or bringing feet to the mat with bent knees.)

 B) Pump the arms up and down in a quick, controlled manner while taking five short breaths in and five short breaths out (like sniffing in and puffing out).
 Be sure to keep your shoulders and neck relaxed and focus on your abdominal muscles doing all the work.